TOP INTERNATIONAL DESTINATIONS WITH TODDLERS

 If you live on the east coast of the US, it is just a short flight, so you won’t have to fly with your toddler long.

-Some of the best family resorts in Punta Cana are Grand Sirenis, Princess Family Club, Royalton Punta Cana, or Hyatt Ziva.
+Some of the best family resorts in Punta Cana are Grand Sirenis, Princess Family Club, Royalton Punta Cana, and Hyatt Ziva.

 There are plenty of family-friendly activities in Punta Cana that are perfect for toddlers, such as the cenote Hoyo Azul, plenty of waterfalls, or Los Haitises National Park.